scade-platform/nimble-docs/docs/extend/docuext.md

 * Clarifications in existing chapters
 * Authoring new chapters and articels

-## 3 Simple steps to change the documentation
+You can easily edit the documentation by pressing the link at the end of the page.